davidemiceli/basic-influence-roles/javascript/README.md

 _**Detect and measure the basic role of influence each node plays within a directed network.**_

-It supports a raw list of nodes, a NetworkX DiGraph, as well as a method to be used in a distributed context for Big Data use cases.
+It supports a raw list of nodes, a Graphology DiGraph, as well as a method to be used in a distributed context for Big Data use cases.

 This algorithm returns:
 - The Basic Influence Role (BIR) of a node in a network